gtp1ok/Project-2/README.md

 Datasets used:

-1.  https://data.wa.gov/:  Data for the Electric Vehicle Title and Registration Activity for Washington state have been collected from the https://data.wa.gov/ site using API the Socrata Open Data API using API token which is saved in apikeys file.
+1.  https://data.wa.gov/:  Using API the Socrata Open Data API using API token which is saved in apikeys file.
 The obtained data is assigned to a Electric_vehicle_df                            dataframe in pandas.
 The required columns have been copied from the Electric_vehicle_df dataframe into new_EV_df dataframe.
 Then the                                  new_EV_df is aggregated using function value_counts() and count().
 The count function checks whether the dataset has the same number of                                columns.
 The value_counts() function is used to determine the column element count for the specific task.
+2.  https://developer.nrel.gov/:  Using Api, data have been collected for the alternate fuel for station_name, Zip code, City.
+The data is stored in                                                     charging_station_df for analysis.
+The count() function is used to check the accuracy of the data for the columns.
+The value.counts()                                   function is used to get the no.of charging station per zip code.
+                                  The data from two data frames new_EV_df and charging_station_df is merged into single dataframe Electrical_vehicle_data and is                                         stored in the MongoDB.

 Breakdown of Tasks: